-Committee Name Members Composition Meetings held during FY2017 Audit Committee Greg Hayes (Chair) Gerard Bradley Richard Sheppard Sally Pitkin John O'Neill (ex-officio member) In accordance with Recommendation 4.1 of the ASX Principles & Recommendations: At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director who is not the chair of the Board Members between them have accounting and financial expertise and a sufficient understanding of the industry in which the Group operates 5 Risk & Compliance Committee Gerard Bradley (Chair) Richard Sheppard Katie Lahey Greg Hayes John O'Neill (ex-officio member) In accordance with Recommendation 7.1 of the ASX Principles & Recommendations: • At least 3 members, all of whom are Non-Executive Directors and independent • Chaired by an independent director • Members between them have the necessary technical knowledge and a sufficient understanding of the industry in which the Group operates 4 Remuneration Committee Sally Pitkin (Chair) Katie Lahey Gerard Bradley John O'Neill (ex-officio member) In accordance with Recommendation 8.1 of the ASX Principles & Recommendations: • At least 3 members, all of whom are Non-Executive Directors and independent • Chaired by an independent director 4 People, Culture & Social Responsibility Committee Katie Lahey (Chair) Sally Pitkin John O'Neill (ex-officio member) All Non-Executive Directors 4 Investment & Capital Expenditure Review Committee Richard Sheppard (Chair) Gerard Bradley Greg Hayes John O'Neill (ex-officio member) All Non-Executive Directors 5
+Committee Name Members (at 30 June 2018) Composition Meetings held during FY2018 Audit Committee Zlatko Todorcevski (Chair) Gerard Bradley Richard Sheppard Sally Pitkin John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director who is not the chair of the Board Members between them have accounting and financial expertise and a sufficient understanding of the industry in which the Group operates 4 Risk & Compliance Committee Gerard Bradley (Chair) Richard Sheppard Katie Lahey Zlatko Todorcevski Ben Heap John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director Members between them have the necessary technical knowledge and a sufficient understanding of the industry in which the Group operates 4 Remuneration Committee Sally Pitkin (Chair) Katie Lahey Ben Heap John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 5 People, Culture & Social Responsibility Committee Katie Lahey (Chair) Sally Pitkin Ben Heap John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 4 Investment & Capital Expenditure Review Committee Richard Sheppard (Chair) Gerard Bradley Zlatko Todorcevski John O'Neill (ex-officio member) At least 3 members, all of whom are Non-Executive Directors and independent Chaired by an independent director 4

-The qualifications and experience of the members of each Board Committee are set out in the Directors' Report section of the 2017 Annual Report.
+The qualifications and experience of the members of each Board Committee are set out in the Directors' Report section of the 2018 Annual Report.

-Each Board Committee has terms of reference which set out the roles, responsibilities, composition and processes of each Committee.
-The terms of reference for the Board and for each Board Committee were reviewed and approved by the Board in July 2016.
+Each Board Committee has terms of reference which set out the Committee's roles, responsibilities and composition.
+The terms of reference for the Board and for each Board Committee were reviewed and approved by the Board in August 2018.